yogi753/Movie-Recommend-App-Machine-Learning/README.md

 5. It will create a vector of it .
 6. These systems make recommendations using a user's item and profile features.
 They hypothesize that if a user was interested in an item in the past, they will once again be interested in it in the future
 7. One issue that arises is making obvious recommendations because of excessive specialization (user A is only interested in categories B, C, and D, and the system is not able to recommend items outside those categories, even though they could be interesting to them).

+# About this project:

+This is a streamlit web application that can recommend various kinds of similar movies based on an user interest. here is a Sample Snapshots of Demo,